Menu

 Missing Normanskill in Winter

-Albert Andriessen "de Noorman" from Fredrikstad, Norway operated a mill at this site for so many years that the river came to be known as the Norman's Kill (stream).
+Albert Andriessen "de Noorman" from Fredrikstad, Norway operated mills at this site for so many years that the river came to be known as the Noormans kil (stream).
 He also leased the surrounding farm.

 (For trivia fans, there is a stream in Delaware called the Murder Kill, and New Yorkers are familiar with many kills.
-"Kill" is the old Dutch word for the English word "gill," a creek, rivulet.)
+"Kil" is an old Dutch word similar to the English word "gill," a creek, rivulet.)

 Organization of this Website